Khamies/khamies.github.io/_posts/2023-01-15-Coding-Questions-part3.md.md

 style: fill
 color: light
 image_cover: '../media/posts/AS_algorithms_part3/cover.png'
-description: A series of most important data structure and algorithms questions that you may encounter during applying to applied machine learning scientist roles.
+description: Part 3 of a series of most important data structure and algorithms questions that you will need if you are applying to applied machine learning scientist role.

 ---